caelum-n/cs330-javascript/gettingStarted.md

 ___
 ## Your First Program

 I have created a folder of sample code files, which can be found [here](/codeFiles/).
 To start, download the folder of sample files.
-There should be 2 files in the folder.
-They are called:
-- helloWorld.js
-- hello.html

-### How do you run programs in JavaScript?
+Once you've done that, try opening helloWorld.js in VSCode.
+This is a simple program; it contains only one line of code, shown below:
+`
+console.log("Hello World!");
+`

+If you run this, it will display the words "Hello World!" in the terminal/console.
+This is where Node.js comes in--it allows us to run JavaScript without needing a browser.

 ### Comments